How To Make Chalk Paint

-The paint should be as smooth as it was before.
-The paint will appear at first no different than the paint you had before, but when the chalk paint dries on the furniture you will begin to see that faint, aged and chalky patina that you are looking for.
+The paint will appear at first no different than the basic latex paint you had before, but when the chalk paint dries on the furniture you will begin to see that faint, aged and chalky patina that you are looking for.

 You can double the recipe for a quart of paint, quadruple for a 1/2 gallon and so forth.

 **Important Note: You can always add more or less plaster to suit your taste as well.
 This recipe is a conservative one.
 If you want a more chalky finish then add some more plaster.
 If you want less then add less.
 Just experiment and have fun.